 - Tip: Wondering if the legislator or their staff has time for you?
 Be assured that they will.
 It’s their job to know about the community they represent, so don’t be shy.
 Remember that meeting with staff can be just as important as meeting with the elected official because staff have a lot of influence.

 - Tip: Not the director of your museum?
 Perhaps a formal invitation to Congress shouldn’t come from you, but instead from the director or another colleague.
 This is a great opportunity to “make your case” internally about why participation in this field-wide effort helps your museum build important relationships and demonstrates to Congress the essential work of museums.

 Follow up with the office.
-We recommend calling the local office and asking for the best point of contact and their email address.
-Send a follow up email to them.
+We recommend calling the local district office and asking for the best point of contact and their email address.
+Send a follow up email to that person.

 - Tip: If you are having trouble reaching the right staff person and/or setting up a meeting, continue following up, politely and respectfully, until you get a response.

 Get the Talking Points.
-Congress will be considering changes to the tax deductibility of charitable gifts, reauthorization of the No Child Left Behind Act which has significant impacts on museums and funding for the Institute of Museum and Library Services and other important federal grant programs.
 Visit the Alliance’s Policy Issues page to review the key issues we are taking to Capitol Hill, and download the Issue Brief PDFs.

 - Tip: Create a “one pager.”
 Elected officials like to see information boiled down to one page.
 We’ve created a template you can use to prepare an Economic Impact Statement and an Educational Impact Statement to present to your elected officials.